canmet-energy/btap_batch/docs/output.md

 it will really download what you are asking for.
 This has an added feature that it will also create a master.csv and master.parquet file.
 These files contained all the output.xlsx files contcatenates.
 This is useful keep all analysis results for example multiple optimization runs for different building types, in a single file.

+## PDF Charts
+Some analyses will generate PDF reports automatically.
+If run locally with will be present in the results folder with the name <analysis_name>.pdf.

+If run on AWS, the **aws-download** command will generate the PDF for all the analyses selected to be downloaded.
+This report is not meant to be exhaustive, but just a demonstration of the data produced.

+The algorithm types that currently generate charts are:
+* optimization (nsga2)
+* sample-lhs
+* sensitivity